niksirbi/MyWebsite/content/project/BS/index.md

 ## Summary
 Deeply anesthetized and comatose states are often accompanied by a distinctive pattern of electroencephalographic activity called **Burst Suppression** (BS).
 This pattern’s underlying mechanism and functional significance remain largely unknown.
-I explore how Burst Suppression manifests itself in fMRi data obtained from from both humans and animals (non-human primates, rats).
+I explore how BS manifests itself in fMRI data obtained from from both humans and animals (non-human primates, rats).